-|What is this?||This is a clinical interview that we will use to help us identify together any emotional or mental health concerns you have.|
+|Q: What is this?||A: This is a computerized clinical interview.
+It helps us work together to identify any emotional or mental health concerns you may have.|

-|Who is going to see my answers?||Only the staff members who are associated with your case will be entitled to see your responses and know they are yours.
+|Q: Who will see my answers?||A: Only staff who are associated with your case will be entitled to see your responses and know they are yours.
 If you would like this information shared with someone else, let us know.|

-|Who developed this system?||CARS was developed by the research team at the Division on Addiction in Boston.
-Their research focuses on addiction and other disorders.|
+|Q: Who made CARS?||A: CARS was developed by a research team in Boston, the Division on Addiction.
+Their research focuses on addiction and other mental disorders.|

-Examples of Sensitive CARS Interview Questions
+Sensitive CARS Interview Questions

 - Have you ever seriously thought about committing suicide?

-- Did you think about committing suicide?
+- Are you currently thinking about committing suicide?

 - Do you currently have a plan for committing suicide?